From here to anywhere

-The Belmont USA program allows students to pair their undergraduate academic courses with an internship or immersion experience in a variety of cities across the United States, including New York, Los Angeles, Washington D.C., Oregon, Hollywood, and Hawaii.
-Find out more about Belmont USA here.
+The Belmont USA program allows students to pair their undergraduate academic courses with an internship or immersion experience in a variety of locales across the United States, including New York, Los Angeles, Washington D.C., Oregon, Hollywood, and Hawaii.

 The number of sections of each class size.

 2-9: 199 | 10-19: 517 | 20-29: 675